Active inference lecture notes

 $$[P(\texttt{frog} \mid \texttt{jumps}), P(\texttt{lizard} \mid \texttt{jumps})] = [\frac{8}{11}, \frac{3}{11}] \approx [0.73, 0.27]$$

-meaning that the actor assigns a \(73\%\) probability to the mental state \(\texttt{frog}\) and \(27\%\) probability to the mental state \(\texttt{lizard}\).
+meaning that the actor assigns a \(73\%\) probability to the controller state \(\texttt{frog}\) and \(27\%\) probability to the controller state \(\texttt{lizard}\).
 This is a major update from the prior of \(25\%\) probability of a \(\texttt{frog}\) and a \(75\%\) probability of a \(\texttt{lizard}\).
+The observation shifts the probability massively – but not entirely.

 With some more math